garrandall/popular-music-data/tracks/i-can-do-that-montell-jordan.md

 I'll keep the kitty warm (keep the kitty warm)
 Just make it purr for me (make it purr for me)
 Then after I undress you
-I'll apply a litte pressure, ooh
+I'll apply a litte pressure, oh
 It'll give you so much pleasure
 I'll be like sailing away (oh!)